adamedx/autographps-sdk/ROADMAP.md

 * Add retry to service principal creation
 * Fix ScriptClass issue where interpolation of a string using $this for a static member may not work during argument completion
 * Rename Get-GraphApplicationConsent to Get-GraphConsent
-* Eliminate need for skipscopecheck by moving to autocompleted dynamicparams
 * Add ScriptProperty computed fields to displayformatter?
 * Add return types to cmdlets
 * Change autographps to use dynamic scope implementation